mariaalonzo16/travel-gallery/README.md

 ![Piece of Spain](https://user-images.githubusercontent.com/93888269/147801148-1f8b9667-0705-4e3b-900e-3a2c85eb50c9.png)

-<p align="center"> Piece of Spain is a user friendly site that offers travelers several destination options for their trip to Spain.
-This includes places to eat, different things to do, and overall cost of certain tours. </p>
+<p align="center"> Piece of Spain is a user friendly site that offers travelers several destination options for their trip to Spain, including places to eat, different things to do, and overall cost of certain tours. </p>

 <p align="center"> :smile: :es: :sun_with_face: :smile: :es: :sun_with_face:</p>

 ## Description
 Piece of Spain is targeted for users  interested in traveling to Spain.
-The site is full with information about Spain and it previews the bright colors of the Spain flag.
+The site is full with information about Spain and it displays the bright colors of the Spain flag.

 HTML and CSS provide a minimalistic and easy to use site where travelers have easy access to information about different cities in Spain.
-By the used of flip-cards, users are able to learn interesting facts about Spain.
+By the use of flip-cards, users are able to learn interesting facts about Spain.

 JavaScript was used to provide functionality for the sticky navbar, accordion, and carousal.
-To hear back from users a form was created that uses form validation and regex.
+To hear back from users with insightful information, a form was created that uses form validation and regex.

 ## Preview